-Looking at the fruit cake recipe and here is what you see
+Looking at the fruit cake recipe and these are the ingredients you will notice

 - Dried fruits

-When I adapted this recipe for my my one bowl, rather one mixing bowl, fruit cake, these were the flavors I wanted in there.
-In other words this is a quick recipe , but not an egg free, alcohol free, or any free recipe.
-Not that I am opposed to any of these versions – I just refuse to classify them under Christmas cake or Kerala Plum Cake.
+When I adapted this recipe for my one bowl, rather one mixing bowl, fruit cake, I wanted all the original flavors.
+In other words, this is a quick recipe, but not an egg free, alcohol free, or any free recipe.
+Some of the ‘free’ versions are really nice.
+I just don’t think it is a right to call them Traditional Christmas cake or Kerala Plum Cake.

 Easy Plum Cake